ghostsnglitter/Game-Dev-Library/Phases/2_PreProduction.md

 What follows is the creation of the most important document of this phase, the Game Design Document (GDD).
 It will serve as a blueprint for the entire project, and as a plan for Production.
 The general *vibe* of the document is to specify the *design* of the game's elements, such as mechanics, in as much detail as possible, while leaving the rest for Production.

-You should create a first draft, then complete and refine it through a process of risk management (see 3.
-[Managing Risks](#managing-risks)).
+You should create a first draft, then complete and refine it through a process of risk management (see 3. [`Managing Risks`](#managing-risks)).
 Afterwards, you will have a comprehensive document with all of the design specifications neccessary to realize the game from start to finish - even though you will probably be making further adjustments during production.

 Here are some general notes and ideas about creating the Game Design Document:
-- As explained in 1.
-[Setting Up A Backlog](#backlog), you should integrate the GDD into your backlog.
+- As explained in 1. [`Setting Up A Backlog`](#backlog), you should integrate the GDD into your backlog.
 Depending on the project management tool you use, this may allow you to reference specific parts of the GDD in tasks or other documents.
 - Even with a comprehensive structure like the one below, the individual elements should be kept short and to the point.
 You can use bullet-points where appropriate.
 - Include images.
 Especially for game systems, it can be helpful to use diagrams to visualize processes.
-A nice and simple web tool for this is [draw.io](https://app.diagrams.net/).
-For finding reference images and creating mood boards, [Pinterest](https://www.pinterest.de/) is actually a really good option.
-An amazing solution for quickly generating concept art is [DALL-E](https://labs.openai.com):
+A nice and simple web tool for this is [`draw.io`](https://app.diagrams.net/).
+For finding reference images and creating mood boards, [`Pinterest`](https://www.pinterest.de/) is actually a really good option.
+An amazing solution for quickly generating concept art is [`DALL-E`](https://labs.openai.com):

   ![DALL-E](../img/DALL-E.png "An example of DALL-E's capabilities in generating concept art")